GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

 2019](#ref-ibanez_identifying_2019); [Pedergnana et al.
 2020](#ref-pedergnana_polish_2020); [Ibáñez and Mazzucco 2021](#ref-ibanez_quantitative_2021); [Boström and Lundin 2022](#ref-bostrom_quantifying_2022)).
-Obtaining quantitative data of surface modifications due to post-depositional alterations can also increment the resolution of these analysis and complement other features of post-depositional analysis.
-However, as previously mentioned, stone artifacts are some of the most common remains from Paleolithic archaeological sites.
-Thus, a versatile, fast and light time-consuming method is highly desirable since it would enable to analyze large quantities of lithic materials.
-Previous approaches in the study of use-wear have used grayscale level values for surface analysis of different worked materials ([Grace et al.
-1985](#ref-grace_quantification_1985); [Vila and Gallart 1993](#ref-vila_caracterizacion_1993); [Bietti
-1996](#ref-bietti_image_1996); [Barceló et al.
+Obtaining quantitative data on surface modifications caused by post-depositional processes can also increase the resolution of these analyses and complement other features of post-depositional studies.
+However, as previously mentioned, stone artifacts are some of the most common remains recovered from paleolithic archaeological sites.
+Thus, a fast, versatile method is highly desirable since it would enable the analysis of large quantities of lithic materials.
+Previous approaches in the study of use-wear have used gray values to analyze the surfaces of different worked materials ([Grace et al. 1985](#ref-grace_quantification_1985); [Vila and Gallart 1993](#ref-vila_caracterizacion_1993); [Bietti 1996](#ref-bietti_image_1996); [Barceló et al.
 2001](#ref-barcelo_image_2001); [Pijoan-López et al.
 2002](#ref-pijoan-lopez_variabilidad_2002); [Adán et al.
 2003](#ref-adan_spatial_2003)).
-The present research seeks to determine if changes in flint surface caused by sedimentary abrasion can be captured and quantified from grayscale images.
+The present research seeks to determine whether changes in flint surface caused by sedimentary abrasion can be captured and quantified from grayscale images.

 ## **2. Methods**